Midway Pest Management

 Birds

-Bird droppings and nesting materials create respiratory hazards in enclosed attic spaces.
+Bird droppings and nesting materials create respiratory hazards and secondary pest problems in enclosed attic spaces.

 Histoplasmosis

-Like bat guano, bird droppings grow the Histoplasma fungus.
+Like bat guano, bird droppings harbor Histoplasma fungus.
 When disturbed, spores become airborne and cause lung infection.
-Accumulations in attics are especially dangerous in enclosed, poorly ventilated spaces.
+Accumulations in poorly ventilated attics are especially dangerous.

 Cryptococcosis

-A fungal infection found in pigeon and starling droppings.
+A fungal infection commonly found in pigeon and starling droppings.
 Can cause pneumonia and meningitis.
-Immunocompromised individuals are at highest risk but healthy people can also be affected.
+While immunocompromised individuals are at highest risk, healthy people can also be affected.

 A bacterial infection transmitted by inhaling dust from dried bird droppings.
 Causes fever, headache, dry cough, and pneumonia.
 Can be serious if untreated.